SMS Kronprinz Erzherzog Rudolf: Service history

 SMS Kronprinz Erzherzog Rudolf was laid down on 25 January 1884 at the Navy Dockyard in Pola.
 She was launched on 6 July 1887 and then began fitting out, which was completed in September 1889.
 The ship was commissioned to begin sea trials on 20 September.
 Embarrassingly for the Habsburgs, the ship's namesake had committed suicide earlier that year in the Mayerling incident.
 In 1890, the German emperor, Kaiser Wilhelm II, invited the Austro-Hungarian fleet to take part in the annual fleet training exercises in August.
 Kronprinz Erzherzog Rudolf, the ironclad Kronprinzessin Erzherzogin Stephanie, and the protected cruiser Kaiser Franz Joseph I were sent to Germany under the command of Rear Admiral Johann von Hinke.
 While en route, the squadron made visits in Gibraltar and Britain; during the latter stop, the ships took part in the Cowes Regatta, where they were reviewed by Queen Victoria.
 The ships also stopped in Copenhagen, Denmark and Karlskrona, Sweden.
 During the voyage back to Austria-Hungary, the squadron visited Cherbourg, France and Palermo, Italy.
 Kronprinz Erzherzog Rudolf experienced repeated difficulties with her engines on the trip, but it was nevertheless considered to be a great success in the Austro-Hungarian Navy.

 In 1892, celebrations to honor the 400th anniversary of Christopher Columbus's first trans-Atlantic voyage were held in several countries; Kronprinz Erzherzog Rudolf, Kronprinzessin Erzherzogin Stephanie, and Kaiser Franz Joseph I represented Austria-Hungary during the ceremonies in Genoa, Italy, Columbus's birthplace.
-While there, she was inspected by King Umberto I of Italy and his son Victor Emmanuel III.
+While there, she was inspected by King Umberto I and his son Prince Victor Emmanuel.
 Already by 1898, the ship was regarded by the Austro-Hungarian Navy as a second-rate vessel, after less than 10 years in service.
 The rapid pace of naval development in the late 19th century had quickly rendered her obsolescent.
 Kronprinz Erzherzog Rudolf was reclassified as a coastal defense ship in 1906.
 In 1908, the Austro-Hungarian Navy attempted to sell the ship, Kronprinzessin Erzherzogin Stephanie, and Tegetthoff to Uruguay to raise funds for new projects, but the deal fell through.